-FIGNA is a component unit of the Commonwealth of Puerto Rico.
+Puerto Rico National Guard Institutional Fund (FIGNA) is a component unit of the Commonwealth of Puerto Rico.
 It is a public corporation ascribed to the Puerto Rico National Guard and created by Act No. 23 of July 23, 1991 (Act 23).
-FIGNA owns or has the property rights for the real property and other property where the military shops (Duty Free Shops) are located.
-Under Act 23, FIGNA has the authority to operate the military shops or to concession those operations to a private party as well as to provide assistance benefits to the Puerto Rico National Guard members, spouses, and descendants, including annuities, education and operational funds.
+FIGNA owns or has the property rights for the real property and other properties where the military shops (Duty-Free Shops) are located.
+Under Act 23, FIGNA has the authority to operate the military shops or to grant concession those operations to a private party as well as to provide assistance benefits to the Puerto Rico National Guard members, spouses, and descendants, including annuities, education and operational funds.
 FIGNA is exempt from taxation in Puerto Rico.